amylouisejordan/suffolk-archives-pipeline/README.md

 npm start
 ```

-> Ensure the backend is running on localhost:5050 to enable annotation and geocoding.
+> Ensure the backend is running (`node api/server.js`) on localhost:5050 to enable annotation and geocoding.